The Financial Technology Law Review: Austria

 Like any other form of contract, if one party wishes to enforce its rights under the contract in Austria, it will need to prove that the other party in fact entered into it.
-It is largely unclear how such evidence capable of standing up before an Austrian court could be produced in case of self-executing contracts (smart contracts), but this is ultimately a question about what is technically feasible in order to prove the identity of the contracting parties, for example, the implementation of an authentic electronic signature (see Section III).
+It is largely unclear how such evidence capable of standing up before an Austrian court could be produced in case of self-executing contracts (smart contracts), but this is ultimately a question about what is technically feasible to prove the identity of the contracting parties; for example, the implementation of an authentic electronic signature (see Section III).

 ii Fully automated investment process

 For licensing purposes under the Austrian Banking Act or the Austrian Securities Supervision Act 2018, it does not matter whether regulated activities are provided in fully automated form or whether an employee is acting on behalf of the investment company.
 Hence, entities that offer fully automated investment advice or fully automated portfolio management services will also require the respective licences under Austrian law.

 iii Websites comparing products

 There is no general rule prohibiting a website that compares different financial products.
 However, there is a thin line between the mere comparison of the features of regulated products and being seen to offer or market those products to the public.
 Website operators are well advised to take into account the specific marketing rules in the various legal acts applicable to financial products, including the Securities Supervision Act 2018, the Investment Fund Act or the CMA.